cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/unused-on-guide-path/installing-xinaa15.md

 1. Reboot your phone
     - This is not necessary but recommended
 1. Open the XinaA15 application from your home screen immediately afterwards
+1. Tap the Settings icon in the top left-hand corner
+1. Disable the "Auto install of Saily for the first time" option
+1. Tap the back button in the top left-hand corner
 1. Tap "Jailbreak", then "OpenJailbreak", your device will then reboot after a period of time
 1. Open the XinaA15 application from your home screen immediately after rebooting